israelo19/promptguard/RESEARCH_FINDINGS.md

 ### An Open Question: Is Prompt Injection Fundamentally Solvable?

 This research achieved 100% block rates against the attacks tested, but this should not be interpreted as "solving" prompt injection.
-The [HackAPrompt](https://aclanthology.org/2023.emnlp-main.302/) research team concluded that "prompt based defenses do not work," comparing prompt hacking to social engineering—a problem that may be inherently unsolvable.
+The [HackAPrompt](https://aclanthology.org/2023.emnlp-main.302/) research team concluded that "prompt based defenses do not work," comparing prompt hacking to social engineering, a problem that may be inherently unsolvable.

 My 100% block rate likely reflects the limits of my attack creativity, not the robustness of the defenses.
 A determined adversary with more time and novel techniques would likely find bypasses.
 The cat-and-mouse dynamic between attackers and defenders is ongoing, and there's active debate in the field about whether LLMs can ever be fully secured against adversarial input.